hackalog/hackalog.github.io/_posts/2020-02-11-cookiecutter.md

 [cookiecutter-license]: https://github.com/cookiecutter/cookiecutter/blob/d9d25d3c735e4b00083c96b279ae98bfc8d3763f/LICENSE

-> "Will you support my future work on this project?"
+> "Will you support my future work on this project?" \\
 > "No."
 > "Seriously, I'd love to help.
-I just can't keep up with the support burden of massive, breaking features."
+I just can't keep up with the support burden of massive, breaking features." \\
 > "Then leave it to someone who can."

-> "What about all my over ocntribution sthe years?"
+> "What about all my over contributions the years?" \\
 > "It's open source.
+The license says it's okay.
 Deal with it."

 These bad feelings have tangible repercussions.
 If you end up alienating those who know the project the best, you're greatly